gospeldesk/www.gospeldesk.org/_posts/2024-02-20-welcome-to-gospel-desk.md

 in the life of the Orthodox Church, sharing observations from the Gospels, the wider Scriptures, and the Fathers.
 I hope to further the Great Commission.
 Perhaps I will engage with contemporary issues, though that is not my primary interest.
-This introductory post offers a sketch of my background and my hopes for this blog.
+This introductory post offers a sketch of my background, and an explanation for why I am finally starting this blog after sitting on it for years.

 ### A Brief Biography